 How Your DNA and Choices Shape Health

 Our genetic makeup is determined by the DNA inherited from our parents.
-This blueprint defines physical traits such as eye color, hair color, and stature, as well as cognitive abilities and personality tendencies.
-It also influences how our bodies function and our susceptibility to certain diseases.
+This molecular blueprint defines physical traits such as eye color, hair color, and stature, as well as cognitive abilities, personality tendencies, and metabolic characteristics.
+It also regulates critical biological processes, including immune function, hormonal balance, and cellular repair, while influencing susceptibility to a wide range of diseases, from cardiovascular conditions to neurodegenerative disorders.

-Genes play a significant role in various health conditions.
-For example, individuals with certain genetic mutations face higher risks for diseases like breast cancer, colon cancer, or heart disease.
-Yet many people with genetic predispositions live long, healthy lives, thanks to the protective effects of positive lifestyle habits.
+Genes play a significant role in numerous health outcomes.
+For example, individuals carrying specific genetic mutations may face elevated risks for diseases such as breast cancer, colon cancer, cardiovascular disease, or type 2 diabetes.
+Yet scientific research demonstrates that genetic predispositions are not deterministic: many individuals with high-risk profiles maintain long, healthy lives thanks to protective lifestyle behaviors, early detection, and personalized medical interventions.

 The Power of Lifestyle Choices